benjamincollu/scs-porter/README.md

 ## Release

 Can be downloaded from the [releases page](https://github.com/benjamincollu/scs-porter/releases), run using java -jar command as shown in the usage section.

+## Issues

+scs-porter depends on the zip-like structure of the .scs file format, however some mods may implement custom compression methods or use extra headers that render the method this tool uses ineffective.

+## Disclaimer

+This tool is not affiliated with SCS Software or any other company.
+It is a community project to help modders port their mods to newer versions of the game.
+Use at your own risk, and always back up your files before using this tool.